kgateway-dev/kgateway/docs/content/operations/upgrading/faq.md

 ### Changelogs

-Check the changelogs for the type of Gloo Edge deployment that you have.
+Check the changelogs for the type of Gloo Gateway deployment that you have.
 Focus especially on any **Breaking Changes** that might require a different upgrade procedure.
-For Gloo Edge Enterprise, you might also review the open source changelogs because most of the proto definitions are open source.
+For Gloo Gateway Enterprise, you might also review the open source changelogs because most of the proto definitions are open source.
 * [Open Source changelogs]({{% versioned_link_path fromRoot="/reference/changelog/open_source/" %}})
-* [Enterprise changelogs]({{% versioned_link_path fromRoot="/reference/changelog/enterprise/" %}}): Keep in mind that Gloo Edge Enterprise pulls in Gloo Edge Open Source as a dependency.
+* [Enterprise changelogs]({{% versioned_link_path fromRoot="/reference/changelog/enterprise/" %}}): Keep in mind that Gloo Gateway Enterprise pulls in Gloo Gateway Open Source as a dependency.
 Although the major and minor version numbers are the same for open source and enterprise, their patch versions often differ.
 For example, open source might use version `x.y.a` but enterprise uses version `x.y.b`.
 If you are unfamiliar with these versioning concepts, see [Semantic versioning](https://semver.org/).
 Because of the differing patch versions, you might notice different output when checking your version with `glooctl version`.
-For example, your API server might run Gloo Edge Enterprise version {{< readfile file="static/content/version_gee_latest.md" markdown="true">}}, which pulls in Gloo Edge Open Source version {{< readfile file="static/content/version_geoss_latest.md" markdown="true">}} as a dependency.
+For example, your API server might run Gloo Gateway Enterprise version {{< readfile file="static/content/version_gee_latest.md" markdown="true">}}, which pulls in Gloo Gateway Open Source version {{< readfile file="static/content/version_geoss_latest.md" markdown="true">}} as a dependency.
   ```bash
   ~ > glooctl version
   Client: {"version":"{{< readfile file="static/content/version_geoss_latest.md" markdown="true">}}"}